 Advance directives.
 In some states, a patient can attempt to gain some control over treatment in the event of later deterioration by specifying treatment preferences or a proxy decision maker.

-The Network is currently conducting research on how frequently these different types of leverage are used, how the process of applying leverage operates, and what the outcomes are.
-At the same time, members are seeking a better understanding of the profound legal, ethical, and political issues raised whenever such leverage is used.
+The Network conducted research on how frequently these different types of leverage are used, how the process of applying leverage operates, and what the outcomes are.
+At the same time, members sought a better understanding of the profound legal, ethical, and political issues raised whenever such leverage is used.

 Process and Plans

-In its second phase, the Network has been conducting studies aimed at collecting and evaluating evidence that can be used by policymakers:
+In its second phase, the Network conducted studies aimed at collecting and evaluating evidence that can be used by policymakers:

 Prevalence studies.
-The Network has collected data in five diverse cities, looking at how often given forms of leverage are used, singly or in combination, to get people to adhere to community treatment.
-They are now analyzing the data and will do a follow-up study at one of the sites.
+The Network collected data in five diverse cities, looking at how often given forms of leverage are used, singly or in combination, to get people to adhere to community treatment.
+They analyzed the data and conducted a follow-up study at one of the sites.

 Implementation studies.
-Through focus groups and open-ended interviews, the team is gaining an understanding of how different forms of mandated community treatment are put into practice in the real world.
-They are isolating the core dimensions of difference — both within and between different approaches — that may affect outcomes for patients and communities.
+Through focus groups and open-ended interviews, the team gained an understanding of how different forms of mandated community treatment are put into practice in the real world.
+They isolated the core dimensions of difference — both within and between different approaches — that may affect outcomes for patients and communities.

 Outcome studies.
-Building on the findings of the implementation studies already completed (on probation, mental health courts, and psychiatric advance directives), the researchers are beginning studies of the substantive impacts of different forms of mandated treatment on patients, communities, and the health care system.
-They will also look at long- and short-term economic costs and benefits.
+Building on the findings of the implementation studies already completed (on probation, mental health courts, and psychiatric advance directives), the researchers studied the substantive impacts of different forms of mandated treatment on patients, communities, and the health care system.
+They also looked at long- and short-term economic costs and benefits.